industrial-edge/Connector-for-MELSEC-Getting-Started/README.md

 This tutorial shows how to use the Industrial Edge applications MELSEC Connector to establish a connection between an Industrial Edge Device (IED) and a 3rd party PLC that supports **MELSEC**.
 These PLC variants are supported:

-* Mithsubhusi FX5U
+* Mitsubishi FX5U
-* Mithsubhusi L02
+* Mitsubishi L02
-* Mithsubhusi Q00U
+* Mitsubishi Q00U
-* Mithsubhusi FX3U
+* Mitsubishi FX3U
-* Mithsubhusi IQR
+* Mitsubishi IQR

 The MELSEC Connector is an application that runs on the individual IED.
 Connections can be configured using the Common Configurator for industrial Edge.
 The connector transfers the value series of selected data points from a PLC to the Databus.
 From there the data can be used within other Edge apps, e.g. the Flow Creator.

 ### General Task

-Here we configure a connection to a Mithsubhusi IQR PLC using the Connector for MELSEC.
+Here we configure a connection to a Mitsubishi IQR PLC using the Connector for MELSEC.
 The data is published on the Databus.
 By using the application Flow Creator, we fetch the metadata of the MELSEC Connector, write some data on the configured tags and the read out the new data.

 ![Overview](/docs/graphics/Melsecarchi.PNG)